-Scabies (Itch) Excluded until the day after treatment AND cleared by a physician will be called and expected to pick up their child immediately.
+Scabies (Itch) Excluded until the day after treatment AND cleared by a physician expected to pick up their child immediately.
 The child is then excluded for a minimum of 24 hours following pick up.

 Tuberculosis Until the child's physician states that the child is non-infectious